Panasonic GH4 vs GX80

 Studio photographers will appreciate that the Panasonic GH4 (unlike the GX80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the GH4 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GH4 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GH4 was succeeded by the Panasonic GH5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the GH4 and GX80 can be found, respectively, in the Panasonic GH4 Manual (free pdf) or the online Panasonic GX80 Manual.

 So how do things add up?
 Which of the two cameras – the Panasonic GH4 or the Panasonic GX80 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.